-Paying taxes with a credit card does qualify as a purchase, but the fees involved will likely wipe out the value of any rewards earned
+Paying taxes with a credit card qualify as a purchase, which means you’ll earn rewards.
+However, the fees you’ll have to pay will most likely wipe out any value on those rewards.
+Do the math first.

 Is charging income taxes and property taxes for points a wise move?